lli1987/menu_translator_support_page/privacy_policy.md

+# Privacy Policy
+*Last updated: August 23, 2025*

 ## 1. Introduction
 Menu Translator ("we", "our", or "us") respects your privacy and is committed to protecting your personal information.
-This Privacy Policy explains how we collect, use, and safeguard your information when you use our mobile application."
+This Privacy Policy explains how we collect, use, and safeguard your information when you use our mobile application.

 ## 2. Information We Collect